acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Smaller models in the ensemble
 - Quantization for each model
 - Only using the full ensemble when precision is critical

+**Why this matters for basketball detection**: Ensemble methods provide more reliable uncertainty estimates than single-model approaches, leading to more robust basketball detection in challenging conditions.
+The trade-off between computational cost and improved accuracy can be managed by using ensembles selectively in critical situations.

 ### 15.8 Out-of-Distribution Detection